mikejarema/bootstrap-tumblr-theme/README.md

 *What*: A Tumblr theme built on top of Twitter's Bootstrap framework (v2.x).

-*Why*: To minimize the effort required to maintain consistent designs on both a Bootstrap-based web app and its corresponding Tumblr blog.
+*Why*: To minimize the effort required to maintain consistent designs on both a Bootstrap-based web app and its blog.

 *How*: Borrowed the overall structure from the awesome Royal Ribbon theme, and rebuilt it using Bootstrap markup and styles.